petrabartmeyer/ShapeAdjustedEllipse/README.md

 The ownership of the results and the implementation in these folders are from Petra Bartmeyer, Natalia Biscola, and Leif Havton.

-For detail please contact petra.bartmeyer@gmail.com
+For informations, please contact petra.bartmeyer@gmail.com